AcademySoftwareFoundation/openexr/docs/MultiViewOpenEXR.rst

           channels notes.R notes.G notes.B

-Storing Multi-View Images in Single part OpenEXR files
+Storing Multi-View Images in Single Part OpenEXR files
 ======================================================

 A single part multi-view OpenEXR file is identified by the presence of a